neptune-ai/open-solution-mapping-challenge/README.md

 1. Open solution should establish solid benchmark and give good base for your custom ideas and experiments.

 ## Results
+<img src="https://gist.githubusercontent.com/jakubczakon/cac72983726a970690ba7c33708e100b/raw/0f88863b18904b23d4301611ddf2b532aff8de96/example_output.png"></img>

+_No cherry-picking here, I promise :wink:.
+The results exceded our expectations.
+The output from the network is so good that not a lot of morphological shenanigans is needed.
+Happy days:)_

 Our approach got `0.943` **Average Precision** :rocket: and `0.954` **Average Recall** :rocket: on [stage 1 data](https://www.crowdai.org/challenges/mapping-challenge/dataset_files).
 Both were calculated using [pycocotools](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI/pycocotools).
 Check this [blog post](https://medium.com/@jonathan_hui/map-mean-average-precision-for-object-detection-45c121a31173) for average precision explanation.

-Some examples (no cherry-picking I promise :wink: ).

-_The results exceded our expectations.
-The output from the network is so good that not a lot of morphological shenanigans is needed.
-Happy days:)_

-<img src="https://gist.githubusercontent.com/jakubczakon/cac72983726a970690ba7c33708e100b/raw/0f88863b18904b23d4301611ddf2b532aff8de96/example_output.png"></img>

 # Solution write-up
 ## End-to-end pipeline diagram